 We offer a free 30-day trial of pet insurance for all our adoptables.
 It is our way of helping pet parents acknowledge the cost of veterinary care and begin the journey to explore pet insurance options.
 The average emergency vet visit costs between $2000 and $5000.
 At about $50 a month, basic pet insurance can help to offset much of those costs.
 Pet insurance is not only a smart investment, but it can help to ensure that pets are not returned to rescues due to high medical care costs.

-Our dogs primarily come from areas affected by natural disasters such as hurricanes and wildfires.
+Our dogs primarily come from areas affected by natural disasters such as hurricanes, wildfires, drought or earthquakes.
 We are very careful in selecting dogs that come to our rescue.
-The vast majority of our dogs come to us via rescues and in many cases have experienced the stresses and dangers of natural disasters.
-We focus on rehoming dogs that have survived the disaster while in rescue care, therefore establishing that they were unclaimed and unwanted.
-We will revisit at a later date to help dogs who have been unclaimed (usually 30 days post-disaster.)
+The vast majority of our dogs come to us via reputable local rescues and shelters and have experienced the stresses of homelessness.
+A small percentage of our dogs come to us via owner surrender.